United Nations use Lionel Messi as example to demand equal pay for women footballers | Goal.com

 United Nations use Messi as example to demand equal pay for women footballers

-United Nations entity UN Women has used the salary of Barcelona superstar Lionel Messi as an example in their campaign to reduce the wage gap between men and women in sport.
+UN Women, an entity of the United Nations, has used the salary of Barcelona superstar Lionel Messi as an example in their campaign to reduce the wage gap between men and women in sport.

 The intergoverment organisation utilised their Facebook page to highlight the US$84million yearly salary and bonuses being nearly double of the combined annual wage (US$42.6m) of the 1693 women footballers in the top seven leagues.